 - Place linen that is torn, has holes, or is not suitable for patient use in green bags placed on each unit. - Green bags will be collected every Thursday. - If green bag is full before the weekly pick-up, contact EVS at ext.
 1335. - This linen will be taken out of circulation and replaced.

 Equipment Cleaning

 - Always clean equipment before it touches a patient.
-Clear bag indicates equipment is clean. - Remember; connect patients to hospital devices, not your hospital's germs. - Close the lid for the wipes container to keep them from drying out. - Use Gray PDI wipes for keyboards
+Clear bag indicates equipment is clean. - Close the lid for the wipes container to keep them from drying out. - Use Gray PDI wipes for keyboards

 Dirty Equipment